topmaster29/scraping-python/README.md

 # Web Scraping JavaScript Generated Pages with Python

-This project was created just for educational proposes.
+This project was created just for scraping on specified site.

 The code shows how to do web scraping dynamic content pages generated from Javascript using Python and Selenium.

-We use as data the NBA site to extract stats information from players and generate a json file with some top 10 rankings.
-**Important: Educational Purposes Only**
+This project consist of 3 parts

+products.py
+strainDetail.py
+weedmap_strain.py

 ## Getting Started